Cloud Vulnerability DB

 A community-led vulnerabilities database

-CVE-2025-39732 is a vulnerability discovered in the Linux kernel affecting the WiFi subsystem, specifically the ath11k driver.
-The vulnerability was disclosed and published to the CVE List on September 7, 2025.
-It involves a sleeping-in-atomic issue in the ath11kmacopsetbitratemask function, where the ath11kmacdisablepeerfixedrate function is incorrectly used as an iterator in ieee80211iteratestations_atomic (NVD CVE).
+CVE-2025-39732 is a vulnerability discovered in the Linux kernel, specifically affecting the wifi ath11k component.
+The issue was disclosed on September 7, 2025, and involves a sleeping-in-atomic bug in the ath11kmacopsetbitrate_mask() function (NVD Database).

 The vulnerability occurs when ath11kmacdisablepeerfixedrate() is passed as the iterator to ieee80211iteratestationsatomic().
-While the iterator is required to be atomic, ath11kmacdisablepeerfixedrate() does not comply with this requirement as it might sleep, leading to a BUG warning at wmi.c:304.
-The issue affects the WCN6855 hw2.0 PCI WLAN.HSP.1.1-03125-QCAHSPSWPLV1V2SILICONZ_LITE-3.6510.30 hardware (NVD CVE).
+While the iterator is required to be atomic, ath11kmacdisablepeerfixedrate() does not follow this requirement as it might sleep, resulting in a BUG warning at wmi.c:304.
+The issue was confirmed on WCN6855 hw2.0 PCI WLAN.HSP.1.1-03125-QCAHSPSWPLV1V2SILICONZ_LITE-3.6510.30 (NVD Database).

 Source: This report was generated using AI